joagre/ratatoskr/ideas/r.md

 ### Concurrent Oriented

 * Satie is built on a custom built multi-core VM with strong support for  time sliced green threads (from now on called *jobs*).
-Jobs have share nothing semantics relying solely on message passing to make it easier to reason about, and implement highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
-Jobs can create monitors and links between each other and this makes it possible to write supervisor jobs that are responsible to restart jobs if they should die unexpectedly.
+Jobs have share nothing semantics rely solely on message passing to make it easier to reason about, and implement highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.

+* Jobs can create monitors and links between each other and this makes it possible to write supervisor jobs that are responsible to start and restart jobs should die unexpectedly.

 ### Functional and Immutable